amir20/dozzle/README.md

     $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --filter name=foo

-this would then only allow you to view containers with a name starting with "foo"
+this would then only allow you to view containers with a name starting with "foo".
+You can use other filters like `status` as well, please check the official docker [command line docs](https://docs.docker.com/engine/reference/commandline/ps/#filtering) for available filters.

 #### Changing base URL